aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/documents/render-into-image/mathobject/_index.md

 ﻿---
-title: "Renders an OfficeMath object as an image"
+title: "Renders an OfficeMath object as an image online"
-second_title: " online"
 articleTitle: "Renders an OfficeMath object as an image"
 linktitle: "Renders an OfficeMath object as an image"
 type: docs